22academia/module_0/TASKS.md

 ### wesley.c

-Navigate to the " wesley " directory and write a program that prints wesley in the following pattern.
+Navigate to the " wesley " directory.
+Create a file and write a program that prints wesley in the following pattern.

 ```
 w